WORD BUILDING ROCKS!

 The process

-This a great activity to help your child manipulate sounds to create new words.
+This is a great activity to help your child manipulate sounds to create new words.

 Multisensory learning takes place when we engage all senses.